petercsiba/dumpsheet/README.md

 pyenv virtualenv 3.9.16 backend
 # you might need to run `source ~/.bash_profile` for the new PYENV settings
-pyenv activate backend  # just making sure python -m app.app
+pyenv activate backend  # just making sure pip install -r requirements.txt  # for research/requirements.txt or chromedriver/requirements.txt
+# for IDE like intelliJ, you would need to setup the VirtualEnv
+echo "$VIRTUAL_ENV/python"
+# Sth like /Users/petercsiba/.pyenv/versions/3.9.16/envs/backend/python
+# Copy this into PyCharm -> Settings -> ... -> Python Interpreter -> Add Local Interpreter

+# try running some of our many main functions
+python -m app.app
 ```
 TLDR; The `backend` project is now installed as a module through `setup.py`, so we can conclude research like: